|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cranberry Crunch is a wonderful bar cookie that can be served anytime of year.
+Cranberry Crunch is a wonderful bar cookie that can be served any time of the year.
 You have a choice.
 You may make the cranberry relish that goes in this cookie from the below recipe or you can use store-bought Jellied or Whole Berry Cranberry Sauce.
-We prefer making the entire cookie completely from homemade ingredients, but if I'm sort of time...
-We won't tell if you won't tell.
+We prefer making the entire cookie completely from homemade ingredients, but if we're short of time...we won't tell if you won't tell.

 Early in the day, cut unpeeled oranges into quarters.